Bundibugyo ebolavirus: Species inclusion criteria

-A virus of the species Bundibugyo ebolavirus is a Bundibugyo virus if it has the properties of Bundibugyo ebolaviruses and if its genome diverges from that of the prototype Bundibugyo ebolavirus, Bundibugyo virus variant #811250 (BDBV/#811250), by ≤10% at the nucleotide level.
+A virus of the species Orthoebolavirus bundibugyoense is a Bundibugyo virus if it has the properties of Bundibugyo ebolaviruses and if its genome diverges from that of the prototype Bundibugyo ebolavirus, Bundibugyo virus variant #811250 (BDBV/#811250), by ≤10% at the nucleotide level.

 Previous designations

 Bundibugyo virus was first introduced as Bundibugyo ebolavirus in 2008, albeit without differentiating this name from the suggested species Bundibugyo ebolavirus.
 Another name introduced at the same time was Uganda ebolavirus.
-Later publications also referred to the virus as a novel "strain" of Ebola virus or as Bundibugyo Ebola virus.
+Later publications also referred to the virus as a novel "strain" of Zaire ebolavirus or as Bundibugyo Ebola virus.

 The abbreviations BEBOV (for Bundibugyo ebolavirus) and UEBOV (for Uganda ebolavirus) were briefly used before BDBV was established as the abbreviation for Bundibugyo virus.